 According to Sophie Kihm, name expert at Nameberry, the number of names considered to be unisex has increased by 56% in England and Wales since 2023.
 She told Metro that the reason gender-neutral names are rising is because they "give children flexibility, should they not identify with their birth gender [later down the line]."

-Gender specialist Rebecca Minor also recently told US parenting magazine, Today's Parent, that unisex names are favoured to reduce gender-based discrimination.
+Gender specialist Rebecca Minor, when speaking to Today’s Parent, adds that unisex names are also favoured by parents hoping to reduce gender-based discrimination.
 She explained: "Studies have shown that gender bias can influence everything from job applications to leadership opportunities."
 So, these names "allow individuals of any gender identity to use them, offering flexibility in how others perceive them."

 She added that giving a child a name that is not gendered "may help mitigate such biases."